kunal266/kunal266/README.md

 ## Hello I am kunal Makwana
-i describe myself as a fast learner and understanding is on par with the  requirements of today's standard i am experienced in python, web scrapping, automation, bash scripting ,c++,c javascript,NodeJS,react ,react-Native, tensorflow, machine learning, data analysis and visualization i have pretty good grasp in Data Structures and Algorithms as well What do I do
+- I describe myself as a fast learner and understanding is on par with the  requirements of today's standard
+- I am experienced in python, web scrapping, automation, bash scripting ,c++,c javascript,NodeJS,react ,react-Native, tensorflow, machine learning, data analysis and visualization
+- I have pretty good grasp in Data Structures and Algorithms as well What do I do
-Along with it, I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering from Vellore Institute of Technology,Chennai
+- Along with it, I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering from Vellore Institute of Technology,Chennai